-This article was last updated Jan 11, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 11, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Getting out of debt is a perennial favorite on New Year’s resolution lists.
 For those yearning to be debt-free, the secret sauce to turn that resolution into reality is surprisingly simple.

 In a new survey by CompareCards.com we asked 1,000 U.S. adults who tried to pay off debt in 2017 which habits they adopted to reach their goal.
 The survey was conducted Jan.
 2-Jan.
 5, 2018.

 - Forty-seven percent said paying off debt was one of their New Year’s resolutions.

 - Last year, 64 percent of Americans who set a goal to pay down debt succeeded.